 The procedures for appointments to the Board are formal and transparent.
-The Nomination Committee is responsible for making recommendations for any appointments to the Board by considering the mix of skills, knowledge, expertise and experience which the Director(s) brings to the Board.
-For the position of independent non-executive director, the Nomination Committee also evaluates the candidate's calibre, credibility and necessary skill and experience to bring an independent judgement and view to matters under consideration.
-Any new nomination received is forwarded to the Board for assessment and endorsement.
+The Nomination Committee is responsible for making recommendation for any appointment to the Board by considering the mix of skills, knowledge, expertise and experience which the Director brings to the Board.
+Amongst the qualifications for membership of the Board are